danijar/swa-game-assets/README.md

 - [ ] Stop in air when something hits you from top
 - [ ] Catch edge cases, e.g. load empty level, count number of unrecognized symbols, ...
+- [ ] Remove mass from static bodies